 Based on student and faculty feedback, ECE Threads have been a success, but fully understanding technical fields of study and connecting them to real-world engineering practice can be challenging, particularly early in a student’s academic career.

-“Innovate ECE was created to help demystify the Threads, especially for newer and prospective ECE students,” said Lakshmi Raju, an academic professional in ECE who directs the School’s Office of Student Engagement and Well-Being and organized the event.
+“Innovate ECE was created to help demystify the threads, especially for newer and prospective ECE students,” said Lakshmi Raju, an academic professional in ECE who directs the School’s Office of Student Engagement and Well-Being and organized the event.

 Blank Space (small)